lubuntu-team/manual/source/3/3.2/3.2.7/file_associations.rst

 Chapter 3.2.7 File Associations
 ===============================

-File Associations changes the default application when opening a file.
+File Associations changes the default application to open a file.

 Usage
 ------